Metabolic Diseases in Acidotic Newborns

 - Avoid use of systemic steroids whenever possible (steroids may increase the metabolic demands).

-Metabolic acidosis is often a downstream effect of the primary metabolic abnormality.
+- Metabolic acidosis is often a downstream effect of the primary metabolic abnormality.
 A block in normal metabolism can result in dysfunction of the mitochondrial respiratory chain, buildup of toxic intermediates, disordered or reduced energy production, buildup of waste nitrogen in the form of ammonia and specific amino acids, and through conjugation of the acids with carnitine, lead to carnitine depletion.
-These events can lead to multiorgan dysfunction including the following:

-- Cardiac: arrhythmias, left ventricular noncompaction cardiomyopathy
+- Cardiac: arrhythmias, left ventricular noncompaction, cardiomyopathy

 - Liver: hepatosplenomegaly, elevation of liver function tests, prolonged hyperbilirubinemia